Tech-Meet-10-IITB-Solutions/SuryaDrishti/doc.md

 ## Boxcar smoothening

 The raw lightcurve needs to be smoothed so that noise spikes are not classified as flares.
 The smoothening is carried out using a 1D box kernel over patches of length 70.
 We chose this value to minimize noise while maintaining enough structure to identify all flares.
-The smoothening is done using astropy Bix1DKernel, which is a f=smoothing filter.
+The smoothening is done using astropy Box1DKernel, which is a smoothing filter.
 Box car averaging reduces statistical noise which improves the data that will be processed by the local maxima algorithm to flag bursts.

 ## Start of burst